daved01/Adversarial_Examples_GANs/docs/_pages/03_Results.md

 {% include image.html file="Individual_Images-Sample_258.png" description="Figure 8:  Example for low initial confidence and greater adversarial confidence.
 Note how a small perturbation achieves the best results here.
 In this particular attack the perturbation is so slight that it is not representable in an 8bit image."%}

+After analyzing the FGSM we now turn to a method derived from it, the basic iterative method BIM.

 ## BIM